juinnsheng/abnpsychchatbot/README.md

 Through understanding comes compassion.
 Through compassion comes support.
 Through support comes healing.

-Dymphna Chatbot is our small contribution to creating a more understanding and supportive world for everyone affected by mental health challenges.
+Stigma Reduction Chatbot is our small contribution to creating a more understanding and supportive world for everyone affected by mental health challenges.

 ---